Tice, Florida

 Tice is an unincorporated community and census-designated place (CDP) in Lee County, Florida, United States.
 As of the 2020 census, the CDP population was 4,853.
 It is part of the Cape Coral-Fort Myers, Florida Metropolitan Statistical Area.

 Geography

-Tice is in north-central Lee County at (26.674815, -81.817565).
+Tice is in north-central Lee County.
 It is bordered to the south and west by the city of Fort Myers, the county seat.
 Its northern edge is the Caloosahatchee River.

 Florida State Road 80 (Palm Beach Boulevard) is the main road through the community, leading northeast 1 mi to Interstate 75 and southwest 4 mi to the center of Fort Myers.
 Going farther east, SR 80 leads 25 mi to LaBelle and 57 mi to Clewiston near Lake Okeechobee.

 According to the United States Census Bureau, the Tice CDP has a total area of 3.2 km2, of which 2.8 km2 are land and 0.4 km2, or 12.31%, are water.